pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

 }
 ```

-Now, the parameters that are read by the microservice from the configuration file will be passed to the “Configure” method of the corresponding component.
-Here’s an example of a configuration:
+Now, the parameters that are read by the microservice from the configuration file will be passed to the "Configure" method of the corresponding component.
+Here's an example of a configuration:

 ```yml
 # Controller